 Dr. Smith is devoted to helping women win the battle against breast cancer.
 He is part of a highly skilled surgical team that treats women in all stages of cancer diagnosis.

 Breast reconstruction after mastectomy is one of the most complex and rewarding procedures a plastic surgeon performs.
 Dr. Andrew Smith has earned a reputation as one of the top Orange County breast reconstruction surgeons – not just for his skill, but for his dedication to his patients and his passion for excellent results.

 His high degree of specialized training in this area, combined with new techniques in breast reconstruction, make it possible for women to have breasts that look and feel natural, even after mastectomy or lumpectomy.
-If you or a loved one have questions about breast reconstruction, request a FREE surgical consultation with Dr. Smith.
+If you have any questions about breast reconstruction Irvine residents are encouraged to request a surgical consultation with Dr. Smith.
 He will set aside as much time as is necessary to answer all of your questions.
-You can also call our Irvine, Huntington Beach and Corona plastic surgery offices at (949) 653-7000.
+You can also call our Irvine and Corona plastic surgery offices at (949)-653-7000.

 Breast reconstruction is the process of restoring a breast (or breasts) to a natural appearance after cancer or other disease has resulted in mastectomy or lumpectomy.
 It is an excellent option for women who: